StackVista/stackstate-docs/setup/otel/collector.md

 ### Create a secret for the API key

-The collector needs a Kubernetes secret with the Rancher Observability API key.
+The collector needs a Kubernetes secret with the SUSE Observability API key.
 Create that in the same namespace (here we are using the `open-telemetry` namespace) where the collector will be installed (replace `<stackstate-api-key>` with your API key):

 ```bash
 kubectl create secret generic open-telemetry-collector \